 “In need of a getaway?
 Destination Wedding is the read you need.
 Filled with characters that will remind you of your girlfriends and unexpected adventures,it’s the perfect vacation read.”
 Chandra Sparks Splond, author and blogger

 “In Destination Wedding, Jacqueline J. Holness takes readers on page-turning twists and turns that hijack several friendships on the path to love.
 If you’re eager for an entertaining read that will leave you rooting for the characters as if they’re your friends, pick up your copy today.” – Stacy Hawkins Adams, multi-published author of Coming Home, Watercolored Pearls, The Someday List and more

-You can help Destination Wedding become a best seller by PRE-ORDERING NOW at any of these fine booksellers below!
+Buy Destination Wedding at any of these booksellers below: